korek293/PandasProject/README.md

 # PandasProject
-This project is a data analysis project using the pandas library.
+This is a data project using the pandas library and matplotlib library for visualization.
 The goal is to analyze sales data for a company over the course of a year.
 The project involves several steps:

 Loading the data: The project starts by loading the sales data from a CSV file into a pandas DataFrame.